This Easy Buttermilk Pie is a Southern favorite. I often saw it on the dessert menus when I lived in Georgia.

 - 2 teaspoons dried culinary lavender

 - 3 tablespoons all-purpose gluten free flour

 - 1 3/4 cups buttermilk

 - 1 9-inch gluten free pie crust (ginger snap or graham cracker)

 - Preheat oven to 400 degrees F.

 - Place sugar, lemon zest, and lavender in a food processor.
-Scrape seeds from vanilla bean into food processor.
+Scrape seeds from the vanilla bean into a food processor.
 Pulse until lavender is finely chopped.

 - Place beaten eggs, buttermilk, and then melted butter in a medium bowl.
 Gently beat with a wire whisk until thoroughly combined.

 - Pour buttermilk mixture into sugar mixture and stir with wire whisk until completely combined.